List of Disney's Aladdin characters: The Vanishing Isle

 The Vanishing Isle is a giant sea turtle with a marble fortress on its back where the Hand of Midas is hidden.
 It periodically rises to the surface before diving back underwater.

 After the Oracle guides a captured Cassim, Sa'luk, and the remaining seven of the Forty Thieves to where it will emerge, the turtle surfaces from underneath them and they search for the Hand, but are ambushed by Aladdin and his friends.
 As they locate the Hand, the turtle prepares to dive and they flee to where the Hand is.
 Following a confrontation with Sa'luk, they escape the island with their friends as it disappears.

 Introduced in Disney's Aladdin in Nasira's Revenge

 Nasira

-Nasira (voiced by Jodi Benson) is Jafar's fraternal twin sister and the main antagonist, who seeks to resurrect him using the Serpent Idols.
+Nasira (voiced by Jodi Benson) is Jafar's fraternal twin sister and the main antagonist of the game, who seeks to resurrect him using the Serpent Idols.

 The Arachnid

 The Arachnid, also known as the Spider, is a giant arachnid with a monstrous appetite who is a boss in the game.